codefresh-io/helm-chart-examples/chart-of-charts/README.md

     message: "hello from app1"
 ```

+Note: The `simplepod.parent` key above is used in order to differentiate the name of the pod betwen apps.
+This is due to the inability for Helm to determine the name of a parent chart at time of install.
+Please see https://github.com/helm/helm/issues/2506 for more info.

 ## Gathering Dependencies

 In order to vendor the `common/simplepod` chart into each of the subcharts in `charts/`, run the following script: